Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 </table>

 <br />
-However, if you decide to leave, "agile process", remote work or managers that code doesn't say anything about code factory.
-Here are some questions to investigate a team you are interviewing with:
+However, if you decide to leave, "agile process", remote work or managers that code doesn't guarantee avoiding code factory.
+Investigate the team you are interviewing with:
-* Who chooses the software development process?
-Similarly are teams allowed detours from the "paved road" architecture or is infrastructure centralized?
+* Do teams ever detour from "paved road" centralized architecture?
-* How much power do PMs have?
-Engineering effectively reporting to a small group responsible for all idea generation is different from PMs making suggestions.
+* Do PMs make suggestions or give commands?
-* Are engineering teams siloed by location or function?
-Do they have a sustaining team dedicated to technical debt?
+* Are engineering teams siloed by function?
-Either might mean development teams lack the autonomy to manage their architecture and quality.
 * Does the management come from companies with a reputation for flexibility?
-The culture of previous jobs frequently influences the level of autonomy they encourage.
 * How aligned is their tech stack with the latest technology?
-Code factories tend not to update.

-Also making your current employer better lets you wait longer for the right fit.
+Plus making your current employment better will let you wait longer for the right fit.

 ## How to make your current position tenable
 Many teams have the technical skills to succeed but are wasting time pushing rocks up a hill.
-Assuming you don't want to work yourself to death, your team must drop some rocks: bloated and ineffective process, poor prioritization, and technical debt.
+Assuming you don't want to work yourself to death, your team must drop some rocks.

 **By far the most impact can be had by fixing process**, because bad process _causes_ developers to spend time on things with low return.
 That in turn makes old technical debt remain, which eats up available time, which forces even